Rocky Mountains, British Columbia, Canada: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to regular footwear, it's important to bring snow boots.
-For visiting Rocky Mountains (Canada), we suggest these boots:
+In addition to standard footwear, you should bring snow boots.
+For visiting Rocky Mountains (Canada), a great option is these boots:

 Waterproof jacket that can be used in snow

-Rocky Mountains (Canada) has some great skiing If you plan to ski, we also recommend:
+Rocky Mountains (Canada) has some good skiing If you plan to ski, we would recommend:

 - day pack